top of page

 Let’s get right to the point.

 No one has time to wait for answers.
-That’s why we are developing QScout RLD (Rapid Leukocyte Differential).
-It reports a white blood cell count and differential at patient-side in about 2 minutes from a drop of blood.* Results include immature infection-fighting cells some labs count manually.
+That’s why we developed QScout® RLD (Rapid Leukocyte Differential).
+It reports a white blood cell and differential count at patient-side in about 2 minutes from a drop of blood.
+Results include immature infection-fighting cells some labs count manually.

 News that counts.